Skip to content

 LibreTexts reference: Carbohydrates

-Click to show Determining D and L Configurations from Fischer Projections example problem
+Click to show D and L Configurations from Fischer Projections example problem

 . .
 CH2OH